GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 used.</td>
       <td style="vertical-align: top;">We've engaged with the stakeholder who provided this feedback and
 this issue was <a
-href="https://github.com/patcg-individual-drafts/topics/issues/223#issuecomment-1648193589">resolved on GitHub here</a>.
+href="https://github.com/patcg-individual-drafts/topics/issues/223#issuecomment-1648193589">resolved on GitHub</a>.
 <br>
 <br>
 Going forward, we'll continue supporting ecosystem understanding of the API and we look forward to hearing views from stakeholders.
-In the meantime, we suggest stakeholders wishing to know more about the Topics API to familiarize themselves with the documentation in the
+In the meantime, we suggest stakeholders wanting to know more about the Topics API familiarize themselves with the documentation in the
 <a
 href="https://developer.chrome.com/en/docs/privacy-sandbox/topics/">Chrome developer guide</a>.</td>
     </tr>